mrzool/bash-sensible/README.md

 ## The config

 Sensible Bash is intended to be a simple starting point for a better Bash user experience out of the box.
 Refer to [source](https://github.com/mrzool/bash-sensible/blob/master/sensible.bash) for a complete list of all the options.
-Here's a taste of what's in the configuration:
+Here's a taste:

 ### 1. Smarter tab completion